 IRAs for US Non-Residents – Account being Closed.

-There are typically three main IRA accounts:
+There are typically two main IRA accounts:

 - Roth IRA – Contributions are made post-tax (no relief on the money being contributed).
 However, the withdrawals are tax free subject to certain conditions.